 “If you have such a purpose, wait until I reach the Great Tang Nation in the Land of the East [China] and find the scripture pilgrim.
 He will be told to come and rescue you, and you can follow him as a disciple.
 You shall keep the teachings and hold the rosary to enter our gate of Buddha, so that you may again cultivate the fruits of righteousness.
 Will you do that?” ”I’m willing, I’m willing,” said the Great Sage repeatedly (Wu & Yu, 2012, vol. 1, p.
 215).

-7) Heavenly aid – Both are aided by goddesses.
-Hercules is helped by Athena, while Monkey is helped by Guanyin.
+8) Heavenly aid – Both are aided by goddesses.
+Hercules is helped by Athena.
+For example, Homer‘s Illiad reads”

 But some say that he did not get them from Atlas, but that he plucked the apples himself after killing the guardian snake.
 And having brought the apples he gave them to Eurystheus.
-But he, on receiving them, bestowed them on Hercules, from whom Athena got them and conveyed them back again; for it was not lawful that they should be laid down anywhere (2.5.11).
+But he, on receiving them, bestowed them on Hercules, from whom Athena got them and conveyed them back again; for it was not lawful that they should be laid down anywhere (2.5.11; see also Salapata, 2021).

 One day he saw that more than half of the peaches on the branches of the older trees had ripened, and he wanted very much to eat one and sample its novel taste.
 Closely followed, however, by the local spirit of the garden, the stewards, and the divine attendants of the Equal to Heaven Residence, he found it inconvenient to do so.
 He therefore devised a plan on the spur of the moment and said to them, “Why don’t you all wait for me outside and let me rest a while in this arbor?”
 The various immortals withdrew accordingly.
 That Monkey King then took off his cap and robe and climbed up onto a big tree.
 He selected the large peaches that were thoroughly ripened and, plucking many of them, ate to his heart’s content right on the branches.
 Only after he had his fill did he jump down from the tree.
 Pinning back his cap and donning his robe, he called for his train of followers to return to the residence.
 After two or three days, he used the same device to steal peaches to gratify himself once again (Wu & Yu, 2012, vol. 1, p.
 162).